linsenc/TrafficState/README.md

 For normalization, this work normalizes the reduced feature into bounded integers [0,M].
 This is a traffic control problem specific normalization technique, in order to configuration traffic control hardware.
 Nonetheless, normalization is proved to be crucial to the K nearest neighbor algorithm, as the unit of features does matter to compute the distance.
 This noramlization technique is inspired by the work of Anderson (2015).

 Lastly, the parameters of LDA/PCA, i.e., the number of eigenvectors, and and the number M used by the normalziation step needed to be choosen by cross-validation.
-That is, the choice of LDA/PCA parameter and the choice of machine learning model parameters should be done simulteanously. i.e., We compare the performance of a machine learning model under the choice of LDA projection vectors, where we find the best machine learning model and the best PDA dimension through the same cross-validation process.
+That is, the choice of LDA/PCA parameter and the choice of machine learning model parameters should be done simulteanously. i.e., We compare the performance of a machine learning model under the choice of LDA projection vectors, where we find the best machine learning model and the best LDA/PCA dimension together (we treat LDA dimension parameter as a parameter of a machine learning model) through the same cross-validation process.

-## Modeling building and selection
+## Modeling building and cross validation
-1.Try a number of nodels,training and validation
+Try a number of nodels, and then work stardardized training and cross-validation process.
+The model evaluation metric we look at is the the evaluation metric is the misclassification rate.

+The cross-validation process is setup with the grid-search package of sklearn with the goal of finding a better parameter grid.
+In this work, we do exhaustive grid search because the computational requirement is not heavy.
+However, for large dataset, randomized parameter optimization is preferred.

+In the .py file, we showcase the model building and cross-validation using decision trees, random forest and KNN.

-## Ensemble models
+## Try ensemble
+The final step of this work to ensemble good models with corresponding parameters.
+The goal is to develop en ensemble of a diversity of good models.